Women's studies: Pedagogies

 In most institutions, women's studies courses employ feminist pedagogy in a triad model of equal parts research, theory, and praxis.
-The decentralization of the professor as the source of knowledge is often fundamental to women's studies classroom culture.
+The decentralization of the professor as the source of knowledge is often fundamental to the culture of women's studies classrooms.
 Students are encouraged to take an active role in "claiming" their education, taking responsibility for themselves and the learning process.
-Women's studies programs and courses are designed to explore the intersectionality of gender, race, sexuality, class and other topics that are involved in identity politics and societal norms through a feminist lens.
-Women's studies courses focus on a variety of topics such as media literacy, sexuality, race and ethnicity, history involving women, queer theory, multiculturalism and other courses closely related.
+Women's studies programs and courses are designed to explore the intersectionality of gender, race, sexuality, class, and other topics that are involved in identity politics and societal norms through a feminist lens.
+Women's studies courses focus on a variety of topics, including media literacy, sexuality, race and ethnicity, women's history, queer theory, multiculturalism, and other closely related areas.
 Faculty incorporate these components into classes across a variety of topics, including popular culture, women in the economy, reproductive and environmental justice, and women's health across the lifespan.
 Bracha L. Ettinger's matrixial theory is influential in the fields of art pedagogy in relation to ethics of care.

-Women's studies programs are involved in social justice work and often design curricula that are embedded with theory and activism outside of the classroom setting.
-Some women's studies programs offer internships that are community-based allowing students the opportunity to experience how institutional structures of privilege and oppression directly affects women's lives.
-Women's studies curricula often encourage students to participate in service-learning activities in addition to discussion and reflection upon course materials.
+Women's studies programs are involved in social justice work and often design curricula that are embedded in theory and activism outside the classroom.
+Some women's studies programs offer community-based internships, allowing students to experience how institutional structures of privilege and oppression directly affect women's lives.
+Women's studies curricula often encourage students to participate in service-learning activities in addition to discussing and reflecting on course materials.
 However, Daphne Patai, from the University of Massachusetts Amherst, has criticized this aspect of women's studies programs, arguing that they place politics over education, stating "the strategies of faculty members in these programs have included policing insensitive language, championing research methods deemed congenial to women (such as qualitative over quantitative methods), and conducting classes as if they were therapy sessions."
 Since women's studies students analyze identity markers including gender, race, class, and sexuality, this often results in dissecting institutionalized structures of power.
-As a result of these pedagogies, women's studies students leave university with a tool set to make social change and do something about power inequalities in society.
+As a result of these pedagogies, women's studies students leave university with a toolkit to effect social change and address power inequalities in society.

 Notable women's studies scholars include Charlotte Bunch, Patricia Hill Collins, bell hooks, Angela Davis, Cherríe Moraga, Audre Lorde, Adrienne Rich, and Barbara Ransby.

 Internal academic criticism

-In the book Professing Feminism: Education and Indoctrination in Women's Studies, thirty Women's Studies academics came together to criticise the "unhealthy conditions and self-destructive tendencies that appear to be intrinsic to many Women's Studies programs".
+In the book Professing Feminism: Education and Indoctrination in Women's Studies, 30 women's studies academics came together to criticise the "unhealthy conditions and self-destructive tendencies that appear to be intrinsic to many Women's Studies programs".
 Professors spoke of being unable to "discuss their concerns about this belligerent anti-intellectualism with other faculty members in Women's Studies", with claims of a "constant emphasis on political purity.... from both students and professors".